University of Arkansas School of Law: Facilities

 The University of Arkansas School of Law is self-contained within the Robert A. Leflar Law Center on the campus of the University of Arkansas in Fayetteville, which is located in Washington County in Northwest Arkansas at the edge of the Ozarks.

 The law center is a square facility with four wings around a courtyard.
 It consists of approximately 64000 sqft, a courtroom, classrooms, and the Young Law Library.
 In addition to legal library resources, the Young Law Library includes a coffeeshop, computer lab and lounge area.

 Legal Clinic

-The legal clinic of the law school has been in operation for more than thirty years, offering free legal services to charities, government agencies, and individuals unable to afford legal representation.
+The legal clinic of the law school has been in operation for more than forty years, offering free legal services to non-profits, small businesses, cooperatives, government agencies, and individuals unable to afford legal representation.
 The goal of the Legal Clinic, which offers the services of student attorneys, is firstly to train competently students in specific areas of legal practice encountered in every day law practice; and secondly to provide an opportunity for students to refine basic lawyering skills, such as counseling, interviewing and persuasive legal writing.